Aura Identity Theft Protection Review 2025

 Once you’ve got your account set up, you’ll be asked to answer a few questions that will help tailor the service to your needs.

-Pro Tip: I find that the best time to set up identity theft protection services is at night when I don’t have any other tasks waiting for me.
-That way, I can put all my attention on what I’m doing and make sure the information I’m putting in is correct.
+Pro Tip: We find that the best time to set up identity theft protection services is at night when we don’t have any other tasks waiting for us.
+That way, we can put all our attention on what we’re doing and make sure the information we’re putting in is correct.

 Aura Identity Theft Protection — An Overview